Limited Types

 Limited private type with unknown discriminants

-We can declare limited private type with unknown discriminants.
-Because the discriminants are unknown, this is an indefinite type.
+We can declare limited private types with unknown discriminants.
 Let's see an example:

 package Limited_Private_Unknown_Discriminants is type Rec (<>) is limited private; private type Rec is limited record I : Integer; end record; end Limited_Private_Unknown_Discriminants;